 ModelicaMessage void ModelicaMessage(const char string) Output the message string (no format control).
 ModelicaFormatMessage void ModelicaFormatMessage(const char string,) Output the message under the same format control as the C-function printf.
-ModelicaVFormatMessage void ModelicaVFormatMessage(const charstring, va_list) Output the message under the same format control as the C-function vprintf.
 ModelicaError void ModelicaError(const char string) Output the error message string (no format control).
 This function never returns to the calling function, but handles the error similarly to an assert in the Modelica code.
 ModelicaFormatError void ModelicaFormatError(const char string,) Output the error message under the same format control as the C-function printf.
-This function never returns to the calling function, but handles the error similarly to an assert in the Modelica code.
-ModelicaVFormatError void ModelicaVFormatError(const char string, va_list) Output the error message under the same format control as the C-function vprintf.
 This function never returns to the calling function, but handles the error similarly to an assert in the Modelica code.
 ModelicaAllocateString char ModelicaAllocateString(size_t len) Allocate memory for a Modelica string which is used as return argument of an external Modelica function.
 Note, that the storage for string arrays (= pointer to string array) is still provided by the calling program, as for any other array.
 If an error occurs, this function does not return, but calls "ModelicaError".
 ModelicaAllocateStringWithErrorReturn char ModelicaAllocateStringWithErrorReturn(size_t len) Same as ModelicaAllocateString, except that in case of error, the function returns 0.
 This allows the external function to close files and free other open resources in case of error.
 After cleaning up resources use ModelicaError or ModelicaFormatError to signal the error.